 - The Society for Neurodiversity (S4Nd) supports people who identify as neurodivergent, including their families and friends.
 They offer an unique, online community area where you can find practical help and resources, as well as take part in social, creative, therapeutic and learning activities.

-Scope is the disability equality charity in England and Wales.
+Scope is a disability equality charity in England and Wales.
 They provide practical information and emotional support when it's most needed, and campaign to create a fairer society.
 Scope has a free disability helpline, practical information, as well as advice & support.

 Living Made Easy is brought to you by the DLF, the charity previously known as the Disabled Living Foundation.
 They provide free impartial advice and information on solutions, gadgets, adaptations and aids to make life easier, for individuals, unpaid carers and those working in caring professions and service providers.